Frequently Asked Questions

+6. When I try to log into the Member Center, the system gives me an error message 'User doesn't exist.'

 If you receive this error message, it probably means that the online portion of your membership account has not been properly set up on our end.
 We will need to ensure that you have been properly set up.
 Email us at email@example.com

 and explain your issue and we will verify that one has been created.

-7. I'm able to log into the Member Portal, but I'm unable to access or change any of my chapter information or records.
+7. I'm able to log into the Member Center, but I'm unable to access or change any of my chapter information or records.

 There might be a few reasons for this.
 Either your membership has expired, or perhaps your role as a chapter officer (if you had one initially) has expired.

-Once your membership has expired, your access to the Member Portal will be limited to only a few functions, such as dues renewal and accessing your own personal information.
-Access to chapters and most other the Member Portal functions will be removed until you have renewed.
+Once your membership has expired, your access to the Member Center will be limited to only a few functions, such as dues renewal and accessing your own personal information.
+Access to chapters and most other the Member Center functions will be removed until you have renewed.

 If you are a chapter officer and have lost access to change your chapter’s information, then your role itself may have expired.
 Typically, chapter officer roles extend from Jan 1 – Dec 31 for a given year (although this can vary), and after the year rollover, the “active officers” will be expunged from the active leaders list.
 If you think this may have happened, then either contact another officer in your chapter to confirm if you can be added back to the active leaders list, or contact us at firstname.lastname@example.org.